 Survey data will be used to establish species presence/absence on reserves and species population trends.
 This is essential to determine the management strategy for reserves.
 Long-term monitoring will establish if habitat management work has been a success.

-- 2) Collect data to direct future surveying and monitoring programmes - 3) Inspire, train and involve volunteers - 4) Contribute to national recording schemes
+- 2) Collect data to direct future surveying and monitoring programmes - 3) Assess the impact of climate change - 4) Inspire, train and involve volunteers - 5) Contribute to national recording schemes

 RSP Timetable